uhzoo/Hadoop-Hive-Basic/README.md

 ```
 su - hadoop
 ```
 Useful commands like start-all.sh require passwordless SSH access, so we need to generate an SSH key and copy it to authorized hosts.
+When you run the following command `ssh-keygen -t rsa -m PEM
+` keep pressing Enter.
 ```
 ssh-keygen -t rsa -m PEM
 ssh-copy-id -i /home/hadoop/.ssh/id_rsa.pub $(hostname -f)